-In an ideal world, every project is finished on time, and within the estimated budget, even better the budget has allowed to develop additional features and test everything one more time before the release.
+In an ideal world, every project is finished on time and within the estimated budget; even better, the budget has allowed us to develop additional features and test everything one more time before the release.
 In the real world, the development process can encounter several difficulties, and tech debt is among the most common issues the project may face.
-It is essential to understand what is technical debt, how to measure technical debt and especially how to tackle it.
+It is essential to understand what is technical debt, how to measure technical debt, and especially how to tackle it.

 - What is technical debt

 - What causes it

 - Importance of measuring tech debt

 - Best practices for managing technical debt